atok624/maths_magicians/README.md

 # 📖 Maths Magician<a name="about-project"></a>

 **Maths Magician**
-- The Maths Magician is a web application app built using Bootstrap, HTML, CSS and JavaScript.
-It is a simple calculator for calculating
+- "Math magicians" is a website for all fans of mathematics.
+It is a Single Page App (SPA) that allows users to: Make simple calculations.
+Read a random math-related quote.

 ## 🛠 Built With <a name="built-with"></a>